 >

-Cars are complex and have the ability to cause large bills out of seemingly nowhere.
-But there are a few ways you can preempt some costs, such as by regularly inspecting your vehicle and running some basic maintenance checks.
-These tips will also help you avoid falling foul of the law, and generally improve your driving experience!
+Cars are complex and can cause large bills out of seemingly nowhere.
+But you can bypass high costs and avoid legal trouble by regularly inspecting your vehicle and running basic maintenance checks.

 Number 1: Check your tyres

-Your tyres are arguably the most safety-critical part of your car and making sure they’re in good condition can really pay dividends.
-Tyres are a common MOT failure point so finding faults early can help plan out the most cost-effective or convenient replacements.
+Your tyres are arguably the most safety-critical part of your car, and ensuring they’re in good condition can pay dividends.
+Tyres are a common MOT failure point.
+Finding faults early can help plan out the most cost-effective or convenient replacements, but most drivers don’t remember to do this!

 Check your tyres regularly for: